N-Erickson/knockNOC/README.md

-# KnockNOC
+# knockNOC

-KnockNOC is a network monitoring application that pings endpoints (IP addresses or URLs) at regular intervals to check their availability.
+knockNOC is a network monitoring application that pings endpoints (IP addresses or URLs) at regular intervals to check their availability.
 It tracks the response time and status of each endpoint and provides a web interface to view the monitoring results.

 ## Features